Alfred Gold: Postwar

 After 1945, Gold continued to be active in art dealing.
 He was involved in efforts to restitute confiscated paintings from the Otto Gerstenberg Collection to his daughter Margarethe Scharf.
 An extensive correspondence from this period has been preserved, which ended in 1956.
 Gold lived in seclusion on the East Coast until 1958.

 Family

-Alfred Gold was married to Martha (Margarethe), née Zadek (born February 17, 1885 in Berlin; died August 16, 1960 in Portland).
-They had a daughter, the future sculptor Marianne Gold Littman (b.
-1907; d.
-March 23, 1999), who was born in Berlin in 1907 and went to school in Copenhagen.
+Alfred Gold was married to Martha (Margarethe), née Zadek (February 17, 1885, in Berlin – August 16, 1960, in Portland).
+They had a daughter, the future sculptor Marianne Gold Littman (1907 – March 23, 1999), who was born in Berlin and went to school in Copenhagen.
 In the 1930s she studied with Aristide Maillol and Charles Malfrey at the Acadèmie Ranson in Paris.
 There she married her colleague Frederic Littman, and together they moved to New York in 1940, where they had their first solo exhibition.
 In 1941 she and her husband, from whom she soon separated, were given teaching positions at Reed.
 From 1943 to 1954 she taught there as a "resident artist" and exhibited at the Portland Art Museum, in Seattle and San Francisco.
 She and her husband received numerous public commissions.
 After 1969 she was active in the peace movement against the Vietnam War.